 How To Outline a Term Paper

-The outline should be made before researching and writing because this will serve as your skeleton as you continue on your work.
+The outline of the paper should be made before researching and writing because this will serve as your skeleton as you continue on your work.
 There are a lot of paper templates to choose from, but most of the time your instructor will require a certain format for the whole class to follow.
 The main parts should include an introduction, a body, and a conclusion.

 Instructors usually provide topics related to your course.
-However, sometimes you are free to choose your own topic, read articles, news, magazines, and blogs to get ideas for a term paper topic.
+However, sometimes you are free to choose your own paper topic, read articles, news, magazines, and blogs to get ideas for a term paper topic.
 Make sure that the topic you choose will fulfill the objectives of your course and will interest you.
 If a certain topic interest you, researching and writing about it will be easier and more fun.